Voineagulab/ZMYND8_expression/README.md

-# Investigating ZMYND8 expreession in BrainSpan Expression Atlas data
+# ZMYND8 expression in BrainSpan